Competition and Efficiency of Coalitions in Cournot Games with Uncertainty: Technical Preliminaries

 At the first stage, firm $i$ chooses a committed production quantity $x_i$ as its bid into the market.
 Let $p(y)$ denote the market price when $y$ units of aggregate output is committed.
 Let $X_i$ denote the capacity constraint on firm $i$'s production.
 Note $X_i$ is a random variable at the first stage, and is realized in the second stage.
 Throughout the paper, we will assume $X_i$'s are {\em continuous}, i.e., they follow a distribution with a continuous probability density function.
 To focus on the effect of production uncertainty, we assume that each firm does not have a cost for producing the resource.\footnote{Our results would remain unchanged if each firm faced the same constant marginal production cost.}

 If the promised amount ($x_i$) is larger than the capacity ($X_i$) firm $i$ is penalized by a cost $q$ per unit short fall.
-Thus the cost of shortfall to firm $i$ is $q(x_i-X_i)^+$.\footnote{For a real number $z$, let $z^+$ denote the positive part of $z$, i.e., $z^+ = z$ for $z> 0$, and $0$ otherwise.} Without loss of generality, we let $q = 1$ for the remainder of the paper.
+Thus the cost of shortfall for firm $i$ is $q(x_i-X_i)^+$.\footnote{For a real number $z$, let $z^+$ denote the positive part of $z$, i.e., $z^+ = z$ for $z> 0$, and $0$ otherwise.} Without loss of generality, we set $q = 1$ for the remainder of the paper.

 The assumption of a penalty linear in the shortfall is relatively common in the literature on newsvendor problems.
 This penalty allows us to capture the {\em risk} associated with a shortfall, i.e., promising more than what can actually be delivered; indeed, the penalty serves to make a firm risk averse in its choice of commitment level.
-Our results in Section \ref{sec:iid} continue to hold even for penalties of the form $\E[f(x_i - X_i)^+]$, for convex, increasing $f$ that satisfy some additional smoothness constraints.
+Our main results continue to hold even for penalties of the form $\E[f(x_i - X_i)^+]$, as long as $f$ is convex, increasing, and has bounded derivative.

 The structure of the penalty makes two important assumptions: first, that the penalty depends only on a firm's {\em own} shortfall (i.e., no inter-firm externalities); and that any excess production capacity cannot be resold in a secondary market.
 In practice, these assumptions may be violated.
 For example, in electricity markets, a real-time market is run to balance the realized supply and demand, and the study of such markets remain an important future direction for us.
 Nevertheless, we believe our model captures the first order effects of production uncertainty on firm behavior, and on the role coalitions play in achieving efficient outcomes.